KenN7/dotfiles/vim/README.txt

 # For Coc.nvim:
 Some things only work on nvim (e.g. type hints for rust), to install various packages (after :PlugInstall), do:
-`:CocInstall coc-pyright coc-rust-analyser coc-tsserver coc-html coc-clangd`
+`:CocInstall coc-pyright coc-rust-analyser coc-tsserver coc-html coc-clangd, coc-vimtex`